acoudene/ErrorDetailsRFC7807/README.md

 ## Context

-I have use 4 ways of generating errors based on this document https://learn.microsoft.com/en-us/aspnet/core/web-api/action-return-types?view=aspnetcore-7.0
+I have used 4 ways of generating errors based on this document https://learn.microsoft.com/en-us/aspnet/core/web-api/action-return-types?view=aspnetcore-7.0

 - Exception (/WeatherForecast/SimpleException)
 Result response is compliant to standard definition of AddProblemDetails extensions based on RFC7807